-- International Tax Planning: Ms. Buckley represents clients in inbound and outbound transactions (focusing on offshore tax and reporting compliance) and real property transactions in the U.S. and abroad.
+- International Tax Planning: Ms. Buckley represents clients in inbound and outbound transactions (focusing on offshore tax and reporting compliance).

-Ms. Buckley is a frequent speaker for the California Bar Association Taxation Section’s Continuing Legal Education programs and local accounting groups, speaking on how to effectively run a tax audit from start to finish, personal liability for employment taxes, and offshore tax compliance.
+Ms. Buckley is a frequent speaker for the California Lawyer’s Association, Taxation Section’s Continuing Legal Education programs and local accounting groups.

-Ms. Buckley currently serves on the Executive Board for the California Bar Association’s Taxation Section; she formerly served as Chair of the Young Tax Lawyers for the California Bar Association and Vice-Chair of the Corporate and Pass-Through Committee; and is a Past Chair of the San Diego County Bar Association’s Tax Section.
+Ms. Buckley currently serves on the Executive Board for the California Lawyer’s Association’s Taxation Section; she formerly served as Chair of the Young Tax Lawyers for the State Bar of California Bar and Vice-Chair of the Corporate and Pass-Through Committee; and is a Past Chair of the San Diego County Bar Association’s Tax Section.
 Ms. Buckley is also an active member of San Diego Downtown Rotary, Club 33.

-Originally from San Diego, Ms. Buckley spent two years at Oxford University, in Oxford, England, prior to attending law school, and three years teaching reading at local low-income schools.
+Originally from San Diego, Ms. Buckley spent two years after college at Oxford University, in Oxford, England, prior to attending law school, and three years teaching reading at local low-income schools.